hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 Step 3: Verify Connectivity
 ---------------------------

-You can connect to Docker container, such as ``sawtooth-poet-validator-registry-tp-0``, then use the following ``ps`` command to verify that the component is running.
+You can connect to a Docker container, such as ``sawtooth-poet-validator-registry-tp-0``, then use the following ``ps`` command to verify that the component is running.